 If someone dies without a will (known as dying ‘intestate'), the next of kin is required to obtain approval from the Supreme Court to access and distribute the deceased person's estate- known as ‘Letters of Administration' (LOA).
 This is a court order which grants legal authority to manage and administer the estate.
 Once approved, this person becomes known as the ‘Administrator' and they are given the responsibility to manage the deceased's assets and final wishes.

 These documents are also required if someone died with a valid will but they did not name an executor, or the executor is unwilling or unable to act.
 Letters of administration will only be granted to someone who is named as a beneficiary.

 If there is no valid will, applying for a Letters of Administration is necessary before anyone can deal and distribute the deceased's assets to loved ones.
 The process for obtaining one follows the same format in each state and territory, and can be broken down into the following steps:

-Create an inventory of the deceased estate
+Create inventory of the deceased estate

 Obtain a death certificate

 But the cost of filing the official application will vary based on how much the estate is worth.
-In some states, there will be no fee if the estate is less than $100,000.
+In some states, the service will be free if the estate is less than $100,000.

 Each state and territory will have a set of specific forms you need to fill out to lodge an application.
 In addition to these forms, you will need to prepare personal documents relating to the deceased and any beneficiaries.
 The court is unlikely to return these documents so it is wise to make copies of any originals before you submit the application.

-The paperwork required includes:
+The paperwork required for a Letter of Administration application includes: